sshojiro/sshojiro.github.io/about.markdown

 - Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2015

 ## Grant
 - JSPS Research Fellowship (DC2) Apr.
-2019-Mar.2021 (tentative schedule)
+2019-Mar.2021 (tentative schedule) (2400000 JPY for 2 years)
-- Accepted by [Aid for Foreign Activities Foundation for the Promotion of Engineering Research](http://www.erf.or.jp/help.html) in Japan for participation in PSE2018
+- Accepted by [Aid for Foreign Activities Foundation for the Promotion of Engineering Research](http://www.erf.or.jp/help.html) in Japan for participation in PSE2018 (200000 JPY)
 - Public-Private Partnership Student Study Abroad Program TOBITATE!
-Young Ambassador Program, Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT), 15.Oct.2018-31.Jul.2019 (temporary schedule)
+Young Ambassador Program, Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT), 15.Oct.2018-15.Mar.2019 (1210000 JPY for 6 months)
 - SEUT B type from School of Engineering, the University of Tokyo.
-Apr 2018-Mar 2019
+Apr 2018-Mar 2019 (540000 JPY)
 - SEUT A type from School of Engineering, the University of Tokyo.
-Apr 2017-Mar 2018
+Apr 2017-Mar 2018 (1440000 JPY)

 ## Research Visits
 - Visited Assitant Professor Goto in Ozaki group at Kwansei University.
 May 2016.